yutclubza/YutClubZa/AllCast-Wiki.md

 Then make sure your Play To feature is turned on in Xbox One Settings.
 Turn "Play To" off, then back on again if necessary.

-### Google Drive

- 1. Open the Google Drive app and find the file you want to play.
- 2. Long click file + Send Link to AllCast

-### Dropbox

- 1. Open the Dropbox app and find the file you want to play.
- 2. Long click file + Share to AllCast